efourb/projects-data-scientist-practicum/README.md

 ### Project 5:
 Developed a mobile plan recommendation system for a mobile operator.

-You can view Project 5 online here, or find it in the corresponding folder of the this repository.
+You can view Project 5 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P05%20Introduction%20to%20Machine%20Learning/P5%20Introduction%20to%20Machine%20Learning.ipynb), or find it in the [corresponding folder](/P05%20Introduction%20to%20Machine%20Learning/) of this repository.

 ## Supervised Learning